 - Ability to add new ICs via discovery (coming soon)

-2. To configure or modify the integration with Aranda V9, go to the configuration view of the ADM Management Console, in the General from the main menu, select the Enterprise Integration and the CMDB.
-In the information view, activate the corresponding CMDB connection version (old or new).
+To configure or modify the integration with Aranda V9, go to the configuration view of the ADM Management Console, in the General from the main menu, select the Enterprise Integration and the CMDB.
+In the information view, enable the version of CMDB corresponding to the Version 9.8.0.

-4. If the connection is successful, the button will change color to green indicating that the information entered is correct.
-If the connection is unsuccessful, the button will be orange.
+3.Click Verify Connection.
+If the connection is successful, the button will change color to green, indicating that the information entered is correct and that the configuration is confirmed.
+In case the connection is not successful, the button will remain orange, indicating that it is necessary to verify the data again.

-⚐ Note: Once selected, this new model will not be able to revert to the previous traditional CMDB9 model.
+⚐ Note: Once this new model is selected, you will not be able to return to the previous model.

-8. To remove the connection, select the Clean Connection.
-A message is generated requesting confirmation to execute the action.
+1. To remove the connection, click the Clean Connection.
+A confirmation message will be displayed to proceed with the action.

 This section will explain the relationship between CMDB9 native CIs and their visualization as ADM assets.